The 5 Most Important Questions to Ask Prospective Agencies

-Brand success increasingly means looking for new ways to deliver effective personalized messaging and to engage in synchronized cross-channels touchpoints.
+Brand success increasingly means looking for new ways to deliver effective personalised messaging and to engage in synchronised cross-channels touchpoints.
 This means that the days of campaign-based pitch are over.
 To stay ahead, or even in the game, clients are seeking a new type of partner, one that has joined the customer experience revolution.

 Ad budgets are being cut at major consumer products companies, as activist investors pressure them.
 Companies experience slow growth in a disinflationary era, and performance is often way below the success of Brazilian private-equity house 3G in raising margins at the acquired Heinz—and then at Kraft—to unprecedented highs.
 The relative under-performance of many companies and budget cuts, forcing CMOs do more with less will, I predict, accelerate the agency reviews cycle this year.

 From my viewpoint, “inside the tent” as an agency search consultant, it’s clear that agency offerings and capabilities are lagging behind client transformation from a product to a service orientation.
 Agencies also don’t grasp that the channel-specific iterative campaign-based communications model has evolved to always-on, real-time content model and emphasis on customer experience.

 The old days of selecting an agency superficially based on a single creative idea or media plan and detached from analysing and evaluating the agency itself, are gone.
 Instead, the focus now is on scrutinising the agency’s components:

 - What is your value proposition: The definition of value needs changing as companies change.
 Are prospects adhere to an old-fashioned siloed model of communication across discrete channels, or are they designing, staging and optimizing harmonised experiences across paid/owned/earned channels and, ultimately, how can they guide transformations in the client organisation itself.